 Ever since I can remember, I never felt comfortable in my body--like something was trying to make me ugly when all I wanted to be was pretty.
 I had a very visible mustache starting at age eight for which kids at school teased me mercilessly until June allowed me to use a hair removal cream that chemically dissolved the hair (and painfully burned my skin--but it was worth it).
 Eventually I had hair growing down my neck like a werewolf (not even the men in my family had that) that I eventually had no choice but to remove with expensive electrolysis, and hairy arms that were a constant source of embarrassment.
 Once I shaved my arms and June and Jillian both ridiculed and scolded me for doing so.
 Of course, the average person will recognize that it’s incredibly arbitrary to declare that shaving legs is ok but not arms.
 In my 20s I started shaving my arms and relished the freedom of not looking like a gorilla and finally being able to reveal my arms, one of my few bodily features I actually liked.

 Another constant source of embarrassment was my sway back--something Sia enjoyed making fun of.
 I was also pigeon-toed which caused excessive wear on the inner sides of my shoes as my feet constantly knocked together as I walked.
 As I'd later find out in my research as an adult, these two problems were symptoms of a skeletal deformity called femoral anteversion that I would finally have surgically corrected in my early 30s after the joint problems and hip flexor tendinitis it caused became unbearably painful.
 But adults seemed to think I had control over my crooked posture as a child, which was so frustrating for me.
 I wanted to be a ballet dancer when I was very young but my ballet teachers constantly told me to tuck my butt in and turn out my toes farther, which I just couldn't do.
 And in high school, my riding instructor would make similar requests.
 As in other areas of my life, I grew so tired of trying to comply with demands without the ability to do so.
-Just last year I found out the likely origin of this bone deformity, and it floored me to learn of its emotional and social roots, which I'll explain in Lessons Learned.
+Just last year I found out the likely origin of this bone deformity, and it floored me to learn of its emotional and social roots, which I'll explain in Systems Busting.

 I was always the least attractive kid in the family, but as the years progressed things somehow worsened.
 My fifth grade school photo was the last time I looked somewhat normal.
 After that, my nose seemed to grow out of proportion and my chin receded alarmingly, as though the whole lower half of my face was shrinking and retreating.
 In my thirties I started investigating why, found the answers, and I’m going to write at least one dedicated post on the subject.
 Here’s the gist: I had tooth extractions and braces starting at age 10, and then all wisdom teeth removed around age 15.
 That's 25% of my teeth removed for no medical reason (I had zero problems eating, talking, sleeping, breathing--essentially cosmetic surgery that made me ugly).
 If you don't think teeth provide important scaffolding for the rest of your face, look at how caved in an older person's face looks when they've lost their teeth due to dental disease.
 Tooth loss for any reason causes the underlying bone to dissolve, which drastically changes the face.